List of Vegas Golden Knights draft picks: Draft picks

 The 2017 NHL entry draft as the Golden Knights made Cody Glass their first ever selection, at 6th overall.

 2017 161st overall pick Jiri Patera was the first goaltender drafted by the Golden Knights to appear for the team.

 Paul Cotter, selected 115th overall in 2018, won the Stanley Cup with the Golden Knights in 2023.

-Pavel Dorofeyev, selected 79th overall in 2019, has appeared in 149 games for the Golden Knights.
+Pavel Dorofeyev, selected 79th overall in 2019, appeared in 231 games for the Golden Knights.